erasa

 Method 2: Reverse Image Search Tools Built for Leak Detection

-Dedicated reverse image search tools are designed to detect usage patterns, not just matching webpages.
+Dedicated reverse image search tools focus on usage patterns, not just matching pages.

 • Images used in impersonation or secondary accounts

-• Modified versions that still match the original
+• Modified versions that still visually match the original

-These tools typically scan only publicly visible content and do not require access to your personal accounts, making them suitable for discreet checks by both private individuals and creators.
+They scan publicly visible content and don’t require access to your personal accounts, which makes them suitable for discreet checks — whether you’re a private individual or a creator.

 https://www.erasa.net/content-monitoring/reverse-photo-search